Jaswanth1729/Praeklima_Fassade/Hardware_PL/Pynq overlays/Readme.md

 # List of projects using PYNQ Overlays on Ultra96
 Each project has a jupyter notebook to create overlay and .bit and .hwh files.
+Check jupyter notebook for understanding the project and working on PYNQ Overlays.

 Projects 	          | Description
 --------------------------|------------